-The mechanism by which marketplaces would make these proposals public may involve a dedicated page on the applicable SRA's and/or applicable marketplace's website where the proposal and accompanying details would be publicly available for review by interested parties.
-Approval would not be granted for at least 30 days after the proposal has been made public, which would allow interested parties to provide feedback for consideration by the SRA.
-There would be no requirement for the marketplaces to respond publicly to any feedback received, but Staff of the SRA would consider this feedback as part of their regular review process.
+The mechanism by which marketplaces would make these proposals public may involve a dedicated page on the applicable SRAs' and/or applicable marketplace's website where the proposal and accompanying details would be publicly available for review by interested parties.
+Approval would not be granted for at least 30 days after the proposal has been made public, or longer where warranted based on the complexity of the proposal.
+This timing would allow interested parties to provide feedback for consideration by the SRAs.
+There would be no requirement for the marketplaces to respond publicly to any feedback received, but Staff of the SRAs would consider this feedback as part of their regular review process.

-Question #1: Please identify any potential unintended consequences at the industry, marketplace, or firm level if we pursue this option.
+QUESTION #1: Please identify any potential unintended consequences at the industry, marketplace, or firm level if we pursue this option.

-Question #2: Would this approach satisfy the need for more transparency in relation to proposed fee changes and their review process?
+QUESTION #2: Would this approach satisfy the need for more transparency in relation to proposed fee changes and their review process?
 If yes, please indicate what benefits this approach would offer.
 If no, please explain why and whether other requirements should be considered.